-Nibbāna Literally, "extinguished"; liberation; the
+Nibbāna Literally, "extinguished"; liberation;

-release of the mind from mental outflows (āsava) and the 10 fetters (saṁyojana) which bind it to the round of rebirth.
+the release of the citta from mental outflows ( $\bar{a}sava$ ) and the ten fetters (samyojana) which bind it to the round of rebirth.
 As this term is also used to refer to the extinguishing of fire, it carries connotations of stilling, cooling and peace.
-Nibbāna is the ultimate goal of Buddhist training.
+Nibbāna is the ultimate goal of Buddhist training; it is the deathless, a state without conditioned aspects, beyond space and time.